The Broadview Branch is a neighborhood center for studying, research and reading. Families often visit after school.

-Serving Broadview since 1954
+Serving the Broadview community since 1954

-In 1967, a site at Greenwood Avenue North and North 130th Street was purchased and the City Council set aside money to build a branch.
-But the City Council instead used the money to renovate Sicks' Stadium for Seattle's first major baseball team, the Pilots.
-Outraged Broadview residents vigorously protested — at one point holding a "read in" at the vacant lot — but it wasn't until Dec.
-15, 1975 that the Broadview Branch was opened.
+But then, City Council used the money to renovate Sicks' Stadium.
+The South Seattle stadium housed Seattle's first major baseball team, the Pilots.
+Outraged Broadview residents vigorously protested.
+Library patrons held a "read in" at the vacant lot purchased for their library.
+It was not until Dec.
+15, 1975, that the Broadview Branch finally opened.

 Four pieces of artwork by Northwest artist Marvin Oliver, which hung in the original branch, returned to the building.